Tharun-02/FilmFinder/README.md

 ## Usage
-- Run the Final Cell to use the Recommender
+- Run the Final Function Cell to use the Recommender
 - Enter the movie title in the Text box
 ```ipynb
 Title: [Enter the movie]